-Activism and Art: Social Movements Discover how artists are influenced by and contribute to social movements like civil rights, feminism, environmentalism, and more.
+Activism and Art: Social Movements Discover how artists are influenced by and contribute to social movements such as civil rights, feminism, and environmentalism.

 Activism and Art: Constructing Identity Consider how the concept of identity is expressed, constructed, and translated through works of art from around the world.